Investec Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers such as AmTrust.
+Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
+It is supported by PI insurers.
 It is a unique risk management tool.

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Investec’s changes.
-Notwithstanding that using the software is not a condition for acceptance on the Investec panel, demonstrating you can stay up to date with Investec’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your firm’s panel standing.
+This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Investec’s changes.
+While using this technology is not a condition for being on the Investec panel, demonstrating you can remain up to date with Investec’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.

 COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, results in a PII saving.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Investec

-Lenders frequently change their requirements.
+Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Investec are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes